-The AskSensors supports the Internet of Things and machine-to-machine (M2M) connectivity protocol: MQTT(Message Queuing Telemetry Transport).
+The AskSensors IoT platform supports the Internet of Things and machine-to-machine (M2M) communication protocol: MQTT(Message Queuing Telemetry Transport).

-This section will cover how to connect your hardware to the AskSensors IoT platform over MQTT.
+This section will cover how to control your hardware with AskSensors over MQTT.

 Here is a list of how to use instructions provided for some popular platforms.